King's Indian Defence, Sämisch Variation: 1.d4 Nf6 2.c4...... cxd5

 History and Notable Players

 It arises from the King's Indian Defence, Sämisch Variation: 1.d4 Nf6 2.c4... c6.
-Among the most prolific practitioners on the White side are Luben Popov (9 games), Valentina Gunina (4 games), Hannes Stefansson (4 games).
-On the Black side, notable exponents include Svetozar Gligoric (7 games), Leonhard William Barden (4 games), Jonathan Penrose (3 games).
+Among the most prolific White practitioners are Luben Popov (9 games), Valentina Gunina (4 games), Hannes Stefansson (4 games).
+Black-side regulars include Svetozar Gligoric (7 games), Leonhard William Barden (4 games), Jonathan Penrose (3 games).

 Practice on Chessiverse